-- Students may bring their own sack lunch.
-Lunch bags or lunch pails should be clearly labeled with the student's full name and grade level.
+- 1. Students may bring their own sack lunch.
+Lunch bags should be clearly labeled with the student's full name and grade level.
 For the rare times when students forget to bring lunch in the morning and parents need to drop off a lunch after school begins, please adhere to the following procedures: Lunches must be dropped off by 11:30 a.m.
-All lunches are to be placed on the lunch trolley located in the front lobby.
+All lunches are to be placed on the lunch cart located in the outer lobby entrance.
 To avoid spillage, beverages must be sealed (no glass or fountain drinks).
 Students do not have access to a microwave so all food should be ready to eat without heating.
-We are not able to accommodate lunch deliveries from outside companies.
-The lunch schedule can be found on our website. - 2.
-Students may purchase lunch from Choice Lunch.
+We will not accommodate lunch deliveries from outside companies.
+The lunch schedule can be found on our website. - Students may purchase lunch from Choice Lunch.
 Lunch may be ordered online at www.choicelunch.com.
 Make sure you do not order lunch on days when your student will be off campus for a field trip.